kkumyk/circassian-language/README.md

 <img src="doc/features/doc-alphabet.jpg" style="width:798px;"/>

 ### Contact page
-The Contact page provides an option to to connect with people concerned with the challenged the Circassian language is facing and share feedback and ideas.
+The Contact page provides an option to connect with people concerned about the challenged the Circassian language is facing and share feedback and ideas.
 <img src="doc/features/doc-contact.jpg" style="width:798px;"/>